Audio-Rochey/Terrain-Tronics-Caernarfon-Castle/readme.md

 The TerrainTronics Caernarfon Castle board is designed to bring interaction to your terrain.
 The Caernarfon castle offers:
 - Ability to drive 3x Servo Motors
 - Infra-Red Remote Control Receiver
+- 3 Onboard LED's
-- Neopixel (WS281x) Addressable LED's
+- Outputs for Neopixel (WS281x) Addressable LED's
+- KeepAlive Circuit (pulls ~100mA every few seconds to keep a USB battery pack awake)
+- QWIIC I2C Connector to connect to external sensors etc
+-

 ![Image of the external features enabled by Caernarfon Castle](readmeimages/huge.png)